equinor/data-modelling-tool/reset-database.md

          1. Note: If you wish to generate a new secret key, this value can be left blank.
             1. NB: Make sure to run the script with `--create-key`.
             2. NB! remeber to update the SECRET_KEY environment variable in radix.
-      4. `MONGO_URI`: The Mongo connection string of the Mongo database for the environment you wish to reset.
+      4. `MONGO_AZURE_URI`: The Mongo connection string of the Mongo database for the environment you wish to reset.
    3. Source the environment variables:
       1. `source reset-db.env`
 2. Run the script: